Understanding your unique symptoms

 What causes symptoms

-Symptoms can be caused by different things, but it’s usually a combination of many factors.
-In western societies we usually distinguish between symptoms we experience in the mind and symptoms we experience in the body (although really there is not such a clear divide).
+In western societies we usually distinguish between symptoms we experience in the mind and symptoms we experience in the body.

-Instead they are caused (or maintained) by the complex functioning of the body-mind in its environment.
+We get further if we understand these symptoms as products of the complex functioning of the body-mind in its environment.

 We can also think of causes based on when they happened in time.